peterhinch/micropython-async/v3/TUTORIAL.md

 in response to a keyboard interrupt should trap the exception at the outermost scope.

-#### Warning

-Using `throw` or `close` to throw an exception to a coro is unwise.
-It subverts `uasyncio` by forcing the coro to run, and possibly terminate, when it is still queued for execution.

 ###### [Contents](./TUTORIAL.md#contents)

 ## 5.2 Cancellation and Timeouts

 Cancellation and timeouts work by throwing an exception to the task.
 Unless explicitly trapped this is transparent to the user: the task simply stops when next scheduled.
-However it is possible to trap the exception, for example to perform cleanup code in a `finally` clause.
-The exception thrown to the coro cannot be explicitly trapped (in CPython or MicroPython): `try-finally` must be used.
+It is possible to trap the exception, for example to perform cleanup code, typically in a `finally` clause.
+The exception thrown to the task is `uasyncio.CancelledError` in both cancellation and timeout.
+There is no way for the task to distinguish between these two cases.

+The `uasyncio.CancelledError` can be trapped, but it is wise to re-raise it: if the task is `await`ed, the exception can be trapped in the outer scope to determne the reason for the task's ending.

 ## 5.2.1 Task cancellation